AshampooSystems/boden/docs/docs/reference/layout/flex_stylesheet.md

 * **[Direction](#enums) flexDirection**

-	Defines the direction ( Row vs. Column ) of the View children
+	Defines the direction (row vs. column) of the view's children.

-	Defaults to: *Direction::Column*
+	Defaults to: `Direction::Column`.

 * **[LayoutDirection](#enums) layoutDirection**

-	Defines the layout direction ( left to right, or right to left )
+	Defines the layout direction (left to right, or right to left).

-	Defaults to: *LayoutDirection::Inherit*
+	Defaults to: `LayoutDirection::Inherit`.

 * **[Wrap](#enums) flexWrap**

-	Defines whether the contained Items should wrap if the available space is not sufficient
+	Defines whether the contained items should wrap if the available space is not sufficient.

-	Defaults to: *Wrap::NoWrap*
+	Defaults to: `Wrap::NoWrap`.

-* **float flexGrow**
+* **float flexGrow = 0.0**

-	How much of the free space the view should fill
+	How much of the free space the view should fill.

-	Defaults to: *0.0f*
+	Defaults to: `0.0`.

 * **float flexShrink = 1.0**

-	The shrink factor of the View in case the parent does not have enough space
+	The shrink factor of the View in case the parent does not have enough space.

+    Defaults to: `1.0`.

 * **std::optional<float\> flexBasis**
 * **std::optional<float\> flexBasisPercent**